charlax/python-education/advanced_python/advanced_python.md

 Now what is `decorate`?
 Let's think about the behavior it needs to have:

-* It takes a function as its single arguments.
+* It takes a function as its single argument.
 * It returns a function (or more generally a callable).

 Here's the simplest possible decorator (which does not do anything: